-hdmi issue in the search box of a Coveo-powered search interface and presses
+hdmi issue in the search box of a Coveo-powered search interface and selects Enter.

 The search interface then gathers relevant metadata and sends it in the form of a search event (

 searchboxSubmit) to the UA database, making it viewable in your Coveo organization.

 The recorded event metadata and dimensions appear in the Visit Browser as one element under the user visit.